 “The Mud will wash off but the memories will last a lifetime” ~Author unknown

 “Restore balance.
-Most kids have technology, school and extracurricular activities covered.
-It’s time to add a pinch of adventure, a sprinkle of sunshine and a big handful of outdoor play.” ~ Penny
+Most kids have the technology, school, and extracurricular activities covered.
+It’s time to add a pinch of adventure, a sprinkle of sunshine, and a big handful of outdoor play.” ~ Penny

-“Playing together in nature is as much about us as it is about the child.
+“Playing together in nature is as much about us as the child.
 Children get to celebrate and be themselves, while we are reminded of our inner child – the essence of who we are.”
 Nicolette Sowder